bamtron5/passportSession/README.md

 # Passport Local w/ Express-Session
 Passport is great for middleware functions and configuration.
-Express-Session will supply a cid cookie `connectionId`, a token cookie from jwt, and a mongo table that will track user sessions in your DB.
-This gives your app persistance in the client and tracking in the DB if need be.

 ## Prereq
 * I assume you have a User model and a mongoose connection